 Dr. Jerry Schubel has been president and CEO of the Aquarium of the Pacific since 2002.
 He is president and CEO Emeritus of the New England Aquarium, and from 1974 to 1994 was dean of Stony Brook University’s Marine Sciences Research Center.
 For three of those years he served as the University’s provost and is Distinguished Service Professor emeritus.
 Prior to 1974 Dr. Schubel was an adjunct professor, research scientist and associate director of The Johns Hopkins University’s Chesapeake Bay Institute.
 Dr. Schubel holds a Ph.D. in oceanography from Johns Hopkins University.
 He received an honorary doctorate from the Massachusetts Maritime Academy in 1998.

 He has worked throughout his professional life at the interfaces of science-management-policy on ocean issues.
 He has published more than 225 scientific papers and has written extensively for general audiences.
-He is a member of the National Oceanic and Atmospheric Administration’s (NOAA) Science Advisory Board, the Science Advisory Panel for California’s Ocean Protection Council, and the Board of Governors of the Savannah Ocean Exchange.
+He is a member of the Science Advisory Panel for California’s Ocean Protection Council and the Board of Governors of the Savannah Ocean Exchange and a former member of the National Oceanic and Atmospheric Administration’s (NOAA) Science Advisory Board.
 He chaired the National Sea Grant Review Panel; the National Research Council’s Marine Board; and the Ocean Research and Resources Advisory Panel (ORRAP).
 He has served on numerous NRC committees, is a former member of EPA’s Science Advisory Board, the Census of Marine Life U.S. National Committee, and the National Science Foundation’s Education and Human Resources Advisory Committee.

 At the Aquarium of the Pacific, he created the Aquatic Forum that brings together scientists, policymakers and stakeholders to explore alternative ways of dealing with important, complex, and often controversial environmental issues facing California and the nation.
 The most recent Aquatic Forum was one of the first attempts to apply the Obama Administration’s recommendation of coastal and marine spatial planning (CMSP) to the waters off Southern California.
 Other forums have focused on preparing cities and individuals for sea level rise and other climate change issues, the looming seafood crisis and aquaculture, droughts and ocean desalination, sustainable energy, and more.